 The median of the relative humidity difference was larger during the day than at night from the surface to an altitude of 20 km and was especially large at an altitude of about 17 km (Fig. 7e8c).
 The very large difference (RS41 > RS92) in relative humidity around the tropopause shown in Figs. 3c and 4b-5b occurred in the daytime.
 This pattern is consistent with the results of Jauhiainen et al. (2014), who indicated that the difference was largely due to the dissimilar approaches used to compensate for the heating effect of solar radiation on the humidity sensor.
-Similar dry biases were reported for the RS92 radiosonde with the earlier version of DigiCORA (Vömel et al., 2007; Yoneyama et al., 2008), although the dry bias was generally absent from later observations processed with v3.64 software (Ciesielski et al., 2014; Yu et al., 2015).
+Similar dry biases were reported for the RS92 radiosonde with the earlier version of DigiCORA (Vömel et al., 2007; Yoneyama et al., 2008), although the dry bias was generally absent from later observations (Ciesielski et al., 2014; Yu et al., 2015) because the bias due to solar heating was removed by a correction scheme included in the v3.64 software or developed by Wang et al. (2013).
 Figure 8-9 shows the relative difference of relative humidity in the daytime between the RS92 and RS41 radiosondes.
 The relative difference is defined to be the relative humidity difference expressed as a percentage of the RS41 relative humidity.
 The relative difference was small in the lower troposphere and became greater as the radiosondes rose higher.
 Its median peaked at -36.9 % at an approximate altitude of 19 km.
-This pattern of the vertical profile of relative difference is similar to that between the RS92 radiosonde and a reference instrument shown by Vömel et al. (2007), but the values in Fig. 8-9 are less than half of those in Fig. 6 of Vömel et al. (2007).
+This pattern of the vertical profile of relative difference is similar to that between the RS92 radiosonde and a reference instrument shown by Vömel et al. (2007), but the values in Fig. 8-9 are less than half of those in Fig. 6 of Vömel et al. (2007) because the RS92 DigiCORA v3.64 and RS41 relative humidity data are already inherently better.

-We evaluated how the differences between the two types of radiosonde affected CAPE, CIN, and PW (Table 4).
+We evaluated how the differences between the two types of radiosonde affected

+CAPE, CIN, and PW (Table 4).
 CAPE tended to be larger when the RS92 was used in the nighttime.
 This was due to slightly higher temperature of RS92 near the surface (Fig.8b).
 On the other hand, in the daytime the RS41 CAPE was larger the RS92 and the RS41 CIN was smaller than the RS92.
 The day-night differences in the CAPE and CIN biases were caused by the difference in the humidity bias between daytime and nighttime.
 The near-surface humidity of the RS41 was larger than that of the RS92 in the daytime (Fig.8c).
 The larger pressure bias in daytime (Fig.8a), which means to thicken an atmospheric layer in the RS41 observation, also may contribute to the daytime bias of CAPE.
-The daytime humidity difference between the RS41 and RS92 affected PW, but the bias of PW was less than 1.0 mm.
+Although the bias of PW was less than 1.0 mm, the daytime humidity difference between the RS41 and RS92 affected PW.
+The ratio of the RS41 to the RS92 PW was dependent on solar altitude angle (Fig.10), similar to the general shape of the dependence indicated by Miloshevich et al. (2009) (their Fig.4a), suggesting that the humidity bias was mainly related with solar heating.